The Digital Classroom

-The digital classroom is a unique facility enabling the simultaneous recording of eye-movements of up to 25 students in a classroom as well as their teacher.
+The digital classroom is a unique facility enabling the simultaneous recording of eye-movements of up to 16 students in a classroom as well as their teacher.
 Such recordings provide information about where people look on a computer screen, for how long and in which order.
 This facility also makes it possible to show this information in real-time to others.
 Amongst many topics, the facility is suited for studies of the effect of social presence on cognitive and learning processes, the study of collaboration and competition behavior from the view of both social and cognitive psychology, and the development and study of new forms of technology-enabled teaching and learning.
 The digital classroom was funded by the Knut and Alice Wallenberg Foundation, the Lund University Committee for Research Infrastructure the Marcus and Amalia Wallenberg Foundation, and a donation from the LMK foundation.

 Team and Associated Researchers

 Diederick is a researcher and a research engineer with the Humanities Lab, Lund University.
 He is interested in discovering novel ways in which eye tracking technology can augment learning in a classroom setting, through shared gaze displays that support communication and collaboration between participants.
 He develops and uses novel multi-observer eye tracking paradigms and is working on building the Lund University’s Digital Classroom into a proving ground for the eye tracking and augmented reality supported classroom of the future.